osexpert/CosmosTime/README.md

 Do not allow parsing formats in local\unspecified time:
 2020-10-27T10:59:54 -> Kind.Unspecified

-UtcOffsetTime: only allow parsing formats in Zulu or with local+UtcOffset:
+OffsetTime: only allow parsing formats in Zulu or with local+UtcOffset:
 2020-10-27T10:59:54Z -> offset 0
 2020-10-27T10:59:54+00:10  -> offset 10min
 Do not allow parsing formats in local\unspecified time:
 2020-10-27T10:59:54

 Formats with local+UtcOffset does not work in CosmosDB because of lexical search, so to format for CosmosDB
-you must use UtcOffsetTimeCosmosDbJsonConverter that will format like this:
+you must use OffsetTimeCosmosDbJsonConverter that will format like this:
 "myTime":
 {
  "timeUtc": "2009-06-15T13:45:30.0000000Z",